Alarlar/Computer-introduction-scince-118-C-/README.md

 /NonRecursiveFindingFactorial.cpp/ - **This program finds the factorial without recursion**

 /passByRef.cpp/ - **This is a simple program that illustrates how the call by reference method works.
 In its own words or to quote the book C++ without fear: When we need to pass one information and not a copy, we give its address so that we can access the original, not the copies, without wasting time in copying and being able to manipulate the original source.**

+/functionLoop.cpp/ - **This program shows the use of the while loop.
+With loops we avoid having to enter or copy a block of code several times.
+The three "loop elements" are important when coding a loop.
+The _'while'_ loop is a preliminary loop.**